datasciencebar/datasciencebar.github.io/_drafts/2016-06-09-home-depot-produce-relevance-review.md

 ![Venn diagram of queries in train and test sets]({{ site.url }}/images/home_depot/queries_venn.png)

-The percentages of queries and products that appear in train only and in test only are quite important.
+These percentages are actually quite important.
 It's natural to expect that predictions for new products and queries might be harder to make, than for queries and products which the model has seen during training.
 Therefore, a good training-validation splits (or cross-validation splits) would maintain the ratio of repeated and new queries and products.
 Otherwise, the parameters tuned on the validation set can be far from optimal, and we will get a lower leaderboard score.

 {% highlight python %}
 # Split products into buckets based on their product_uid